 This format is a great way to practice the writing process in short chunks of time.
 It encourages students to work through all the steps of the writing cycle – brainstorming, drafting, revising, and publishing.

-On the other hands, daily prompts focus on generating a clear, concise response in a small amount of time.
+On the other hand, daily prompts focus on generating a clear, concise response in a small amount of time.
 These are more effective if you are working to help struggling students start getting more words on the page.

 Regardless of whether you implement a weekly or daily writing prompt, you can use these to help your students focus their writing.
 You can focus each month on a particular theme and incorporate multiple ways to demonstrate writing.

 If you decide to use this strategy, you will want to introduce the process before assigning your first prompt.
 I also recommend introducing and having a short group (or partner) discussion about each new prompt at the start of your writing block.
 You can even offer this as a homework option for your students.

 To make implementing this strategy easy, I've created free yearlong writing prompts.
 Click the button below to get your free yearlong writing prompts.

 These prompts were created to give your students a chance to write poetry, nonfiction, narratives, and more!

 If you continue to have concerns about student writing after implementing these classwide writing activities for 4-6 weeks, you will want to begin the process of implementing and documenting more structured and intensive writing interventions.

 If low stamina persists, you will want to begin collecting data on the student's growth across time.
 The easiest way to do this is to have the student write for a set amount of time and count the words written.

 You are likely to see variation based on topic and day.